jchadwhite/SpheroBB8-python/README.md

 Allow you to drive BB8 with a joystick/gamepad.
 Shows on screen feedback of analog stick as well as speed and heading Currently setup for a Xbox 360 controller.

-Left analog stick controls BB8's movement, much the like app!
+-Left analog stick controls BB8's movement, much the like app!

-Holding the Left trigger stops BB8
+-Holding the Left trigger stops BB8.

-Tapping the Left bumper changes BB8's heading - used to calibration Holding the Right bumper turns on BB8's blue 'tail light' to aid in calibration
+-Tapping the Left bumper changes BB8's heading - used to calibration.

+-Holding the Right bumper turns on BB8's blue 'tail light' to aid in calibration.

 Adapted the sphero driver library from: